appium/appium-desktop/README.md

 #### Attach to an Existing Session

-If you click on the "Attach to Session..." tab, you'll be able to enter a session ID of a currently-running session.
+If you click on the "Attach to Session..." tab, you can select an existing session from a list of currently running sessions on your selected server, or you can input a session ID of a currently-running session.
 That session should be running on the server details you specified in the server type section above.
 Attaching to an existing session is possible because the Inspector is just an Appium client.
 This could be useful if you want to debug the middle of a running test.
 When you quit the Inspector window of an existing session, Appium Desktop will not quit the session as it does normally.

 ### The Inspector